codemagic-ci-cd/codemagic-docs/content/yaml/yaml-getting-started.md

   ruby: 2.7.2       # Define default or version
 ```

+Currently, only the above software script versions can be customized via the environment section in the yaml file.
+If you are looking to customize a different software and its version from those mentioned above, it may require a different approach depending upon your use case.

 {{<notebox>}}
 The Xcode version defines type of macOS build machine used for the build (even if you're building Android).
 See the default software versions on Codemagic build machines:
 - [macOS build machine specification (Xcode 11.x)](../releases-and-versions/versions/)